tunahansahiner/privacy/how_to_delete_my_account.md

 **Delete Account Description**

 You can delete your account the following next steps on mobile applicaiton.
+If you delete your account,
+* your email, password, etc.
+* your all datas used in app (ex: your wifi devices, your quick modes, your weekly programs, etc.) will be deleted.

 **Delete Account Steps**